 Lactation Stimulating Smoothies

-Of course, healthy food consumption can be a great way to boost your milk production.
+Of course, healthy food consumption can be a great way to boost your milk production — even as your pregnancy reaches it’s full-term.
 Fruit-filled smoothies made with natural oats are a very easy and yummy way to help with milk production.
 I love this lactation smoothie perfect for the nursing mother!

 I hope these tips will help alleviate any breastfeeding stress or frustrations — it’s definitely not an easy job, so doing it for any amount of time is surely a success!